TitorX/SegMap-QGIS/server/README.md

 ## API Overview

 This section describes the RESTful API for interactive image segmentation with secure model management.
-The API is designed to be stateless, use bearer token authentication (OAuth2).
+The API is designed to be stateless, use bearer token authentication.
 All requests and responses use JSON format and standard HTTP status codes are employed for error handling.

 ### Data Structures